Fr0sT-Brutal/awesome-pascal/README.md

 * [Magenta Systems WMI and SMART Component](http://www.magsys.co.uk/delphi/magwmi.asp).
 Contains WMI, SMART and SCSI PassThrough functions, of particular use for getting hard disk information and configuring network adaptors, but also for many other general uses.
 MagWMI provides general view access to any WMI information using SQL like commands, and also a number of dedicated function relating to TCP/IP configuration, such as setting the adaptor IP addresses, the computer name, domain/workgroup, BIOS and disk drive information.

+* [madKernel](http://help.madshi.net/madKernel.htm).
+The package is about Kernel Objects for the biggest part.
+The most important object types are wrapped up in  interfaces, utilizing all the specific kernel32 APIs.
+Has interface wrappers for: Events, Mutexes, Threads, Processes, Windows, Modules, Tray Icons, shared memory buffers.
+// *Free with source for non-commercial usage (only) with some [conditions](http://help.madshi.net/License.htm).
+Available to download as part of `madCollection` installer.
+Pretty well documented.
+Requires `madBasic` package.*

+* [madSecurity](http://help.madshi.net/madSecurity.htm).
+The package makes it easily possible to handle Shares and other Security Objects like file security or registry security.
+To be able to do so, this package also features functionality around Accounts and ACEs and ACLs.
+// *Free with source for non-commercial usage (only) with some [conditions](http://help.madshi.net/License.htm).
+Available to download as part of `madCollection` installer.
+Pretty well documented.
+Requires `madBasic` package.*

+* [madShell](http://help.madshi.net/madShell.htm).
+The package implements often needed shell functionality, beginning with Special Folders like the "Windows" folder or the "Program Files" folder, continuing with Shell ID Lists, Shell Objects and Shell Events.
+Then you'll find functionality around ShortCuts/ShellLinks and finally everything about Display Modes.
+// *Free with source for non-commercial usage (only) with some [conditions](http://help.madshi.net/License.htm).
+Available to download as part of `madCollection` installer.
+Pretty well documented.
+Requires `madBasic` package.*

 ## Unit Testing ##